 Immortal Guardian Aidan O'Byrne has been hunting and slaying psychotic vampires for nearly three thousand years, so visions of bloody battles don't trouble him.
 The battles Dana foresees, however, show Aidan's brethren turning against him, so he can't help but feel alarmed.
 While he spends as much time as he can with Dana, struggling to decipher her dire predictions, Aidan finds himself utterly smitten.
 Hope rises that he has finally found a woman who can banish the darkness and loneliness that plague him.
 But when vampires begin targeting Dana and a powerful enemy spawns chaos, will fate grant them time to find happiness together?

-I love books where the characters are not black or white, good or evil but a multifaceted mix of positive and negative traits and thankfully most of the characters within the Immortal Guardians world are like this.
-The fact that the characters within these pages have been written with personalities that we can see in the real world around us – even though the majority of them are mythical, paranormal beings – adds that level of believability to this fantasy tale for me.
-Like most avid readers, I need to see character development through a story; having to embrace qualities in themselves that they hate and/or having to overcome challenges to get their HEA be it emotional, social or physical and woah! there’s certainly enough personal growth going on in this story to satisfy even me.
+I love books where the characters are not black or white, good or evil but a multifaceted mix of positive and negative traits.
+Thankfully, most of the characters within the Immortal Guardians world are like this.
+Even the villains are more than flat 2-dimensional creations.
+They’ve all been written with personalities that we can see in the real world around us.
+Even though the majority of the ones in this series are mythical, paranormal beings.
+I think it adds that level of credibility to this fantasy tale.
+Like most avid readers, I need to see character development through a story.
+Having to embrace qualities in themselves that they hate and/or having to overcome challenges to get their HEA be it emotional, social or physical. woah!
+There’s certainly enough personal growth going on in this story to satisfy even me.

-I connect to a story more if the lead female character is intelligent, resilient and has a good sense of humour that’s similar to my own and I wasn’t disappointed here.
-Dana was brilliant, what an inspiring woman!
-We had already met Aidan from previous books and he had already gone from villain to good guy before we start Blade of Darkness but I enjoyed finding more about him in this book and loved the tension, distrust and uncertainty that Ms Duvall created in this tale.
-I liked the way that all of the characters in this story were written – even the villains of the tale – as I’ve said before, none of them were flat 2-dimensional creations, they all felt very real.
-Oh, and like most Brits I do love a bit of well timed banter – again I found myself COL (Chuckling Out Loud) throughout this book.
+I connect to a story more when the female protagonist is intelligent, resilient and has a good sense of humour.
+Thankfully, I wasn’t disappointed here because Dana was brilliant!
+We had already met Aidan in previous books.
+He had gone from villain to good guy before we start Blade of Darkness.
+However, I enjoyed finding more about him.
+Loving the tension, distrust and uncertainty that Ms Duvall created in this tale.
+Oh, and like most Brits I do love a bit of well timed banter.
+There’s a good amount of humour in this book too.
+I was often Chuckling Out Loud much to my Hubby’s concern.

 So, ummm, was there anything I disliked about it?

-Nope – even though some of the more violent scene sent my emotions spinning, there’s nothing about this book that I didn’t absolutely love!!
+No. Some of the more violent scene sent my emotions spinning.
+However, there’s nothing about this book that I didn’t absolutely love!!

 So, basically what I’m saying is…